drizzlx/sacrifice-remix/README.md

 ﻿
 # Sacrifice Remix
+**Contact: keepingitmods@gmail.com; or Discord: drizzlx#8615**

-Adds a chance for mobs to drop loot and increases the rate at which more difficult mobs spawn
+Adds a chance for mobs to drop loot and increases the rate at which more difficult mobs spawn.

-- Chests are enabled by default, but you can disable them for classic RoR1 Sacrifice gameplay
+Chests are enabled by default, but you can disable them for classic RoR1 Sacrifice gameplay.

 ## Features
  - Increases the rate at which more difficult mobs spawn